top of page

 For this activity we will combine the shape flashcards and the arrow flashcards!
 Have the child randomly pick a shape flashcard and then pick an arrow flashcard.
 Put on some music and let the child explore this shape in the direction of the arrow (this can be making a steady shape or drawing the shape in the air).
 Keep rotating shapes and arrows until the child has explored most of the options (the possibilities are endless!).

 Activity 3: For this activity we will put each of the shapes in order for a dance.
 You can either let the child arrange the shape cards while looking at them or you can hold them up backwards and let the child randomly select what comes next.
-Practice the shapes in this order once using a steady shape (make a triangle then make a circle) and again while drawing the shapes (draw a diamond then draw a heart).
+Practice making the shapes in this order one time (make a triangle then make a circle) and then practice again drawing the shapes (draw a diamond then draw a heart).
 Let them explore this order a few times before rearranging the cards. **Hint: you can pair these dances with the arrow cards as well or with the emotion cards.
 For each full dance pick a direction the child will do the dance in or an emotion the child will dance with.

 Tips